 Credits may be accepted for transfer credit from non-accredited colleges and universities; evaluation for transfer credit will be made on a course-by-course basis.

 Training that has been evaluated by the American Council on Education (ACE) may be transferred as college credit based on ACE recommendations.

-Individual who have served in the military should submit an AARTS, SMART, or CLAF transcript to the Admissions Office; DD214 forms will be evaluated for physical education credit.
+Individual who have served in the military should submit an AARTS, SMART, or CLAF transcript to the Admissions Office; DD214 forms will be evaluated for Health/Physical Education credit.

 For Credits Earned by Examination